We teach you to share the knowledge. Being part of a movement for systems change is built in as part of your course.

 I believe that bread that nourishes, like fresh air and clean water is a basic human right.
 So the Sourdough School isn’t a place, it is a movement, a political idea, and as a student you become part of a global network of bakers who are essentially food activists.
 I have mentored hundreds of people around the world, including GP’s, Dieticians, Surgeons, Nutritionists, Domestic bakers, Professional Bakers and every single one of them has gone on to teach and share knowledge of how to bake and eat bread that nourishes with others.

-If you are expecting to read a well manicured marketing blurb that is designed as an attempt to make you feel that we are the good guys, this is not it.
-This is about a set of principles and values that has kept me focused on sharing knowledge and challenging the people around me to consider bread and its impact on us as individuals and on the world around us.
+If you are expecting to read a well manicured marketing blurb on the site that is designed as an attempt to make you feel that we are the good guys, this is not it.
+Our courses are based on set of principles and values that have kept me focused on sharing knowledge and challenging all bakers around the world from every part of the industry to consider bread and its impact on us as individuals and on the world around us.

 Nourishing the gut microbiome

 Everything we do revolves around nourishing the gut microbiome.
-Our principles and values are based on baking to improve the way we feel, which ties in to our seven core principles.
-The reason we chose these as our core principles is because I followed apply the research of quite a newly established discipline called nutritional psychiatry.
+Our principles and values are based on baking to improve the way we feel, which ties in to our Bread protocol and our core principles.
+The reason we chose these as our core principles is because I follow and apply the research of quite a newly established discipline called nutritional psychiatry.
 My degree in psychology, and what I am now learning from nutritional psychiatry builds on this foundation.

 Honesty and integrity